prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 }
 ```

-Also you need to implement `AdManagerInterstitialAdLoadCallback` in order to track the ad rediness:
+You also need to implement `AdManagerInterstitialAdLoadCallback` in order to track the ad rediness:

 ```kotlin
 private fun createListner(): AdManagerInterstitialAdLoadCallback {